Kava-Labs/kava/docs/education/hello_kava.md

 ModuleCdc = codec.NewAminoCodec(amino)
 )
 ```
+As seen above this code is all about registering your Protocol Buffer generated types and teaching your application how to handle these types.

 ### Define our NewMsgCreateGreet type
 Now that we have set up our codec & keys files lets add some code for creating a new greeting, create a file ```x/greet/types/message_greet.go``` and add the following code: